energietransitie/twomes-backoffice-configuration/README.md

 This setup has to be done with SSH access to the server.
 During these steps, portainer is shorly exposed to the public internet without protection of credentials or IP whitelists.

 1. Log into the server using SSH and run the following commands on your docker host.
-2. Create a volume for portainer:
+1. Create a volume for portainer:
     ```bash
     docker volume create portainer_bootstrap_data
     ```
-3. Start the container:
+1. Start the container:
     ```bash
     docker run -d --rm -p 9443:9443 --name portainer-bootstrap \
     -v /var/run/docker.sock:/var/run/docker.sock \
     -v portainer_bootstrap_data:/data \
     portainer/portainer-ce:latest
     ```
-4. Create the `web` network: is created:
+1. Open Portainer in your browser: `https://server-external-ip-address:9443`.
+1. Add portainer and traefik as a stack by following the steps described [here](#deploying-stacks-with-portainer).
+1. Stop the bootstrapping container:
     ```bash
-    docker network create web
-    ```
-5. Open Portainer in your browser: `https://server-external-ip-address:9443`.
-6. Add portainer and traefik as a stack by following the steps described [here](#deploying-stacks-with-portainer).
-7. Stop the bootstrapping container:
-    ```bash
     docker stop portainer-bootstrap
     ```
-8. Restart portainer:
+1. Restart portainer:
     ```bash
     docker restart portainer
     ```
-9. Portainer is now available at `docker.energietransitiewindesheim.nl`.
+1. Portainer is now available at `docker.energietransitiewindesheim.nl`.

 ### Deploying stacks with Portainer